Saturday, July 4, 2020

 REGISTRATION and WAIT LIST INFO

 Registration for the Finger Lakes 50s opens on January 1 at 10:00 AM EST on UltraSignup.
 The event is capped at 250 registrants for all three races combined (50-mile, 50K, and 25K) and always sells out fast.
-If you don’t get in initially, you can still register and be placed on the wait list (your credit card will not be charged until you are officially invited to and register for the race).
-The wait list will be tapped as registrants cancel — in the past couple of years, nearly everyone on the wait list has been contacted.
+If you don’t get in initially, you can still register and be placed on the wait list.
+(Your credit card will not be charged until you are officially invited to and register for the race.)
+The wait list will be tapped as registrants cancel — in the past few years, the wait list has moved steadily and many runners on the list have gotten into the race.
 See the wait list information below for more details.

-You will be able to see a list of registrants at the Finger Lakes 50s page at UltraSignup by clicking on the “people” icon just below the header photo.
+You will be able to see a list of registrants at the Finger Lakes 50s UltraSignup page by clicking on the “people” icon just below the header photo.

 There are no deferrals of registration to a future year.

-Once the race is full, to get on the wait list, go to the Finger Lakes 50s page at UltraSignup.
+Once the race is full, to get on the wait list, go to the Finger Lakes 50s UltraSignup page.
 You can view the wait list on the UltraSignup site by clicking on the hourglass icon below the header photo.

 FEES and REFUNDS